Antonio Sambruno

-Antonio Sambruno Aragón (born 15 July 1978) is a Spanish footballer who plays for San Fernando CD as a defender.
+Antonio Sambruno Aragón (born 15 July 1978) is a Spanish former professional footballer who played as a centre-back.

 Club career

 Born in Cádiz, Andalusia, Sambruno finished his graduation with hometown's Cádiz CF, making his senior debuts with the reserves in the 1995–96 season, only being promoted to first team three seasons later.
 In 2002–03, Sambruno appeared in 26 matches, scoring once, and achieved promotion to Segunda División.
 On 30 August 2003 he made his professional debut, starting in a 2–1 home win over Polideportivo Ejido.

 In the following years Sambruno competed in Segunda División B but also in Tercera División, representing CD Castellón, CD Leganés, Cultural y Deportiva Leonesa, Racing Club Portuense, Villajoyosa CF and San Fernando CD.